 Commissioning New Works

-Ballet West prioritizes commissioning new ballets to advance both artistry and athleticism.
-The Company consistently works with seasoned and emerging choreographers, lighting designers, costume designers, and composers.
-Upcoming new commissions include:
+Ballet West prioritizes commissioning new works to advance both artistry and athleticism in the field of ballet.
+The company consistently commissions seasoned and emerging choreographers, costume designers, set and scenic designers, and composers.

 Commissioning New Productions